ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection -> SoftError<>
 ~~~

-### Excessive retransmissions {#conn-retrans-notify}
+### Excessive Loss {#conn-excss-loss-notify}

-This event notifies the application of excessive retransmissions, based on a
+This event notifies the application of excessive loss events,
+e.g., indicated by non-acked packets or exessive retransmissions,
-configured threshold (see {{conn-excss-retransmit}}).
-This will only happen if
+based on a configured threshold (see {{conn-excss-loss}}).
-the underlying protocol stack supports reliability and, with it, such notifications.
+This will only happen if the underlying protocol stack supports loss detection and, with it, such notifications.

 ~~~
-Connection -> ExcessiveRetransmission<>
+Connection -> ExcessiveLoss<>
 ~~~

 # Data Transfer {#datatransfer}